ModernHumanAnatomy/MHACapstone/docs/poster-requirements.md

 This section should provide an overview of your project.
 Avoid verbose prose.
 Use bold text and  bullet points to emphasize key concepts.

-Include a logical hypothesis or statement of the problem.
+Your poster **must** include a logical hypothesis or statement of the problem.
 Connections to previous literature may be included here (cited properly).
 Clearly state the purpose or goal of the project in this section.
 Address this statement: why is this question worth exploring?
 Include you project specific aims in this section.

 You should also include an illustrative cartoon/diagram about the anatomy in question.